Fingerpicking is a guitar-playing technique that utilizes the fingertips of the right hand to pluck the strings.

 - Rosewood fingerboard with 20 frets

-- Great sound for cheap guitar
+- Great sound for a cheap guitar

 - Scalloped bracing

-Takamine GD20-NS Deadnought
+5. Takamine GD20-NS Deadnought

-The Takamine GD20-NS Dreadnought is an affordable but not cheap fingerstyleguitar.
+The Takamine GD20-NS Dreadnought is an affordable but not cheap fingerstyle guitar.
 Takamine is a Japanese brand that has been in the industry since the 1970s and makes quality guitars.

 The most notable thing about this guitar is probably its cedar soundboard, which gives it a warm sound.
-The cedar is very fine grade and more dense than spruce, which is more common in guitars of this type.
+The cedar is very fine grade and denser than spruce, which is more common in guitars of this type.

-It has wooden flourishes and rosewood rosettes, which are usually found on higher end guitars.
+It has wooden flourishes and rosewood rosettes, which are usually found on higher-end guitars.
 The Takamine GD20-NS Dreadnaught has 20 frets that are nicely polished with a synthetic bone nut and saddles that are nicely notched.

 The neck profile has a comfortable C shape and is pretty slim.
 The action is comfortably low and the guitar feels quite dynamic and responsive, despite its narrow but width of 1 and 11/16 inches.
 As a sub $500 guitar, we think it is a steal.